TALK TO SALES

 What does a benefits specialist do?

 Companies must have solid benefits packages to retain top talent in a competitive labor market.
-Perks and compensation make companies seem more attractive to prospective and current employees alike.
-While employers offer a salary and benefits, a benefits specialist is often the one who puts the package together.
+Perks and compensation make companies more attractive to prospective and current employees.
+While employers offer a salary and benefits to employees, a benefits specialist often puts the package together.

-In this article, we’ll go over the role of a benefits specialist, including their job demand, responsibilities, and what skills they need to have to be successful in your organization.
+In this article, we’ll review the role of a benefits specialist, including their job demand, responsibilities, and what skills they need to be successful in your organization.

 What is an employee benefits specialist?

 Benefits specialists are a crucial part of a company’s human resource department.
-These professionals manage and administer a company’s employee benefit and compensation programs, including retirement plans, health insurance, life insurance, and more.
+These professionals manage and administer a company’s employee benefit and compensation programs, including disability insurance, retirement benefits, healthcare plans, life insurance, and more.

-A benefits specialist needs to have in-depth knowledge of federal and state laws.
-For example, coordinating an employee’s leave per the Family and Medical Leave Act (FMLA) or changing contributions in a 401(k) account fall within a benefits specialist’s job description.
+A compensation specialist must have a strong knowledge of federal and state laws.
+For example, a benefits specialist job description can include coordinating an employee’s leave per the Family and Medical Leave Act (FMLA) or changing contribution amounts in a 401(k) account.

-To an employer, a benefits specialist is invaluable.
-They have a direct hand in attracting and retaining top talent, keeping up with the job market and the competition, and ensuring that employees are educated on their benefits package so they get the most use out of their offerings.
+A benefits specialist is invaluable to an employer.
+They have a direct hand in attracting and retaining workers, keeping up with the job market and the competition, and ensuring that employees understand their benefits package so they can get the most use out of their offerings.

-Forbes1 found that 40% of employers say that employees are leaving their job for a position that offers better benefits.
-Failing to offer voluntary benefits makes companies less attractive and pushes candidates to consider other options.
+According to Forbes, 40% of employers say that employees are leaving their current jobs for a position that offers better benefits1.
+Failing to provide voluntary benefits makes companies less attractive and pushes ideal candidates to consider other options.
 That’s where an employee benefits specialist can help.

 What is the demand for benefits specialists?

-According to the U.S. Bureau of Labor Statistics2, the employment of benefits and compensation specialists is projected to grow 7% from 2021 to 2031, which is about 9,300 openings projected each year, on average.
+The U.S. Bureau of Labor Statistics projects the employment of benefits and compensation specialists to grow 7% from 2022 to 2032, which is about 105,100 openings projected annually, on average2.

 What are the responsibilities of a benefits manager?

-Your HR department is constantly putting out fires and managing day-to-day tasks for your employees.
+Your HR department is constantly putting out fires and managing day-to-day office procedures for your employees.
 But asking them to handle your employee benefits on top of what they’re already doing could be a mistake.

-A good benefits specialist requires a wealth of specialized knowledge, analytical skills, and solid communication skills.
+A good compensation specialist requires a wealth of specialized knowledge, analytical skills, and solid communication skills.
 They must understand and evaluate complicated employment laws, insurance plans, retirement programs, and compensation practices.

-Bottom line, they’re the contact person for new hires and long-standing employees looking to make the most of their benefits.
+Simply put, they’re the contact person for new hires and long-standing employees looking to maximize their benefits.

-A specialist’s primary duties are overseeing the compensation policies and benefits packages an organization offers its employees.
-They also create and administer employee training programs and manage job analysis for classifications and salary requirements.
+A specialist’s primary duty is to oversee the compensation policies and benefits packages an organization offers its employees.
+They also create and administer employee training programs and manage analysis for job classifications and annual salary requirements.

 • Coordinating retirement, pension, profit-sharing, and stock ownership plans

-• Researching and analyzing health benefits, like medical, dental, and vision health insurance plans
+• Researching and analyzing ancillary benefits, like health, dental, and vision insurance plans

-• Designing a comprehensive and attractive benefits package
+• Designing a comprehensive and affordable benefits package

 • Evaluating the costs and benefits of wellness and employee assistance programs